iamraj007/tools/README.md

-# tools
+# Tools
-Some tools and repos
+Collection of basic tools and repos